Alaska Thunderfuck: 2013–2015: RuPaul's Drag Race and Anus

 Alaska competed on the fifth season of RuPaul's Drag Race, under the mononym Alaska instead of her full drag name Alaska Thunderfuck.
 She had previously auditioned for every season of the show, and filmed her audition tape for the fifth season while on a cruise paid for by Sharon Needles' Drag Race winnings.
 She prepared for the season with the help of Baum, la'Piranha, and New York City-based drag queen Miles De Niro.
 Sharon Needles was not present for the preparation, as she was touring at the time.
 Alaska won the fragrance commercial-themed main challenge in the episode "Scent of a Drag Queen" and the main challenge for "Sugar Ball".
 As part of the show, Alaska sang on the "We Are the World"-inspired song "Can I Get an Amen?".
 The song's proceeds helped benefit the Los Angeles Gay and Lesbian Center.
 At the season finale in May 2013, Alaska was declared the runner-up along with fellow competitor Roxxxy Andrews.
 Jinkx Monsoon was the winner of the season.
 Due to her substantial gain in wealth after Drag Race and subsequent ability to purchase the item, she later fell into a cocaine addiction, which Alaska has described as "kinda ugly, gross, and kinda sad".

 In October 2013, Alaska performed as Dr. Frank N. Furter in Woodlawn Theatre's production of The Rocky Horror Show in San Antonio, Texas.
 RuPaul's Drag Race judge Michelle Visage and season four contestant Willam Belli also starred in the musical.

 Since appearing on RuPaul's Drag Race, Alaska has toured and performed, appearing in RuPaul's Drag Race Battle of the Seasons shows, the Drag Stars at Sea cruises, custom one-woman shows such as a Stevie Nicks tribute called "Stevie Forever", a cabaret show called "Red for Filth", and a holiday show called "Blue Christmas".
 An animated version of Alaska appeared in the "RuPaul's Drag Race: Dragopolis 2.0" mobile app.
 During the summer of 2014, she starred in a stage production of Sex and the City.
-With her brother, Cory Binney, Alaska has a web series sponsored by World of Wonder, called Bro'Laska.
+With her brother, Cory Binney, Alaska appeared in a web series sponsored by World of Wonder, called Bro'Laska.
 In 2014, Alaska became a spokesmodel for American Apparel alongside Willam Belli and Courtney Act.

 Alaska has since released a string of singles, namely "Ru Girl", "Your Makeup Is Terrible", and "Nails".
 In June 2015, Alaska's debut album, Anus, was released to positive reviews.
 Singles from the album included "Hieeee" and "This Is My Hair".